Codecademy/codepedia/documentation/standards.md

 #### Editorial Standards for Content

-- Brevity without sacrificing clarity.
-Make every word count.
-- 90% of writing is rewriting.
-- If the concept is hard, make it easy.
-If it's dry, make it fun.
-If it's simple, keep it simple.
-- Avoid using first- and second-person pronouns (e.g. I, we, you).
-- Avoid referencing information that isn't strictly related to the topic of the entry.
-As a rule, you want to assume as little pre-existing knowledge as possible.
 - Encyclopedia entry titles should follow the format <Subject Name> in <Language Name> (Loops in Python).
-- All text should be written in Markdown
+- All text should be written in Markdown.
 - The content should begin with a brief title of size H1 (i.e. preceded by "# ")
 - This title should not exceed 30 characters unless absolutely necessary
 - Each subsection should begin with a title of size H2 (i.e. preceded by "## ")